FENLAND CLARION CLUB RULES - Version 4.2 Effective from: 24 January 2022

 VETERAN ON STANDARD

-8.2 Place to Place records must adhere to the place to place rules as held by the Racing Secretary.
+8.2 Place to Place records must adhere to the place to place rules in accordance with the Road Records Association.

 8.3 Track records may be set at the following distances: